ucsd-dsc-arts/dsc160-final-group9/README.md

 <pre><code>!pip install jieba --user</code></pre>

 #### [train_model.ipynb](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/train_model.ipynb)
-This notebook is trained on a set-up keras backend.<br>
+This notebook is trained on a set-up keras backend.
+In case you do not have Keras installed, we have provided the following commands for you:
+<pre><code>!pip install Keras --user</code></pre>
 `Music21` is implemented for computer-aided musicology.
 Installation can be done by:
 <pre><code>!pip install Music21 --user</code></pre>
+`Pickle` is a module that implements binary protocols for serializing and de-serializing a Python object structure.
+This is needed in our setup here.
 <pre><code>!pip install Pickle --user</code></pre>
-<pre><code>!pip install Keras --user</code></pre>

 #### [predict.ipynb](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/predict.ipynb.ipynb)
 This notebook is trained on a set-up keras backend.
-With the same utlization of package `Music21`.
+With the same utlization of packages `Music21` and `Pickle`.
 Installations are the same as those in train_model.ipynb

 ## Reference